NCATSTranslator/reasoner-validator/README.md

 ./trapi_validator.py --help
 ```

-(*) Thank you Eric Deutsch for the prototype code for this script
+(*) Thank you to Eric Deutsch for the prototype code for this script, and Vlado Dancik for suggestions for improvement.

 ## Running tests

-Run the available unit tests with coverage report:
+Run the available unit tests with a coverage report:

 ```bash
 poetry run pytest --cov